 Is the Helsinki card worth it?

-Unless you’re able to visit more than 4 museums in 24 hours, the Helsinki cardOpens in a new tab. is not really worth the money.
+Unless you’re able to visit more than 4 museums in 24 hours, the Helsinki card is not really worth the money.
 Although, it may have some benefits if you’re staying for longer.
-There are 24, 48 or 72 hour options and it gives you free entrance to a number of museumsOpens in a new tab., free access to the public transport, as well as some small discounts in shops or restaurants.
+There are 24, 48 or 72 hour options and it gives you free entrance to a number of museums, free access to the public transport, as well as some small discounts in shops or restaurants.
 Included is also a ferry ticket to the Sea Fortress (more info below) and a guided tour once you’re there (you have to book that in advance).
 Priced at 54 EUR for 24 hours, it means that you will need to visit at least 3 attractions and use the public transport in that time to break-even.
 As you’ll read below, that’s already quite a challenge, considering there are a number of things to see in Helsinki which are either free or not included in the card.

 If you’re spending more than 24 hours in the city, buying the card might make more sense.
 It costs 66 EUR for 48 hours, which might enable you to actually benefit from it.
 It would still mean that you have to visit 4-5 museum and use the public transport in the two days, though.
 Ultimately, it’s up to you to decide according to your travel style and budget, but just bear in mind that it’s not really a bargain.